mycelium-ethereum/perpetual-pools-contracts/audits/2022_april_sigma_prime/README.md

 For additional information on the higher-level economics of how Pools works, please consult the [whitepaper]().

+## Scope ##

+The scope of this audit will be the smart contracts under `contracts` in this repository as of commit hash [`05dee8f6b0ac216e4f7bdc47ea91d5a5a2903e29`](https://github.com/tracer-protocol/perpetual-pools-contracts/commit/05dee8f6b0ac216e4f7bdc47ea91d5a5a2903e29).

 ## Prior Audit Work ##

 ### Version 1 ###